 The most common type of LED illumination optics are freeform lenses, including TIR lenses, and lightpipes.
 These are generally made with injection molding and use plastic.
 Glass materials can be used but this is less common and used mostly with sphere lenses or asphere for short range illumination tasks such as optical instruments with Abbe or Köhler illumination.

+So, what is the best materials for LED illumination optics?
 The 'top 5' listing below is based on our experience of frequently used plastics.
 The 'best' material for a given application is highly dependent on technical requirements.

 First Place: PMMA

 The most widely used plastic material is polymethylmethacrylate, also called PMMA, acrylic or Plexiglass and Acrilite brand names.
 Advantages of this material is low cost, easy mold-ability into any shape, high light transmission, "green" material characteristics and high UV transmittance.
 Disadvantages of this material are reported yellowing under prolonged UV exposure, higher water absorption, that it is easy scratched and less heat resistant than other plastics.